0l1v3rr/github-readme-tech-stack/README.md

 None of the fields are required.
 Every query parameter has a default value displayed below.

 > **Note**
-> Not every query parameter is changeable in the Demo Website.
+> Not every query parameter is changeable on the Demo Website.

 | Parameter | Example | Default value | Description |
 |---------- |---------|---------------|------------ |